morungos/morungos.github.io/_drafts/2022-01-22-artificial-intelligence.md

 And this brings me to the second point people invariably make when writing about artificial intelligence: "AI winters".
-One of the more notable features of artificial intelligence as a science have been the occasional stalls, often called "AI winters", where funding and progress seemed to recede.
+One of the more notable features of artificial intelligence as a science have been the occasional stalls, "AI winters", where funding and progress seemed to recede.
 To date, there have been two substantial AI winters, from around 1973 to 1980, and from 1987 to the mid 1990s.

-A common account is that AI winters were, essentially Kuhnian crisis points.
+A common account is that the AI winters were, essentially Kuhnian crisis points.
 [Thomas Goldstein argued it: "So how did the AI winter end?
 It didn't!
 We just gave up"](https://twitter.com/tomgoldsteincs/status/1484609273162309634).
 Others, such as